 The plus side was that it was much easier to fit in dinner with one of Grant’s Army buddies and it was great to be able to spend some time chatting with him.

 So, we will enjoy our comfy bed tonight and hot breakfast in the morning and then drive out to Tallgrass Prairie National Preserve and start looking for a place to camp for a night or two.
 We learned on our last summer road trip in 2012 not to over plan for this exact reason.
 Allowing flexibility and the opportunity to “fix it” is never a bad thing!

 A partnership with the Nature Conservancy, Tallgrass Prairie National Preserve is an old farm/ranch in the Flint Hills surrounded by some of the last remaining tallgrass prairies in the country.
 The Flint Hills are scenic and a respite from the flatness that is the rest of Kansas.
 Still, don’t expect steep inclines or switchbacks here.

 The walk around the barn, house, and accompanying buildings is fairly short but we did a bit more exploring on the trails and got in some relatively significant mileage today.

-The first hike was about three miles round trip to the old one room school house which was operational from mid-1850s to around 1930.
-The part that was most interesting were the rules for teachers.
+The first hike was about three miles round trip to the old one-room schoolhouse which was operational from the mid-1850s to around 1930.
+The part that was most interesting was the rules for teachers.